infinityworks/101-Sessions/sessions/Snowflake-100/101/08-automating-data-ingestion-with-snowpipes/README.md

 - `Add Queue ARN`
 - Save

-This should now have configured for all files landing into the bucket to be consumed by the pipe.
+This should now be configured for all files landing into the bucket to be consumed by the pipe.

 ![Bucket notification](./assets/bucket-notification.png "Bucket notification")